19hours/sg-statutes/Acts/Architects Act.md

 (c) he has been convicted of any offence involving fraud, dishonesty or moral turpitude, or of any other offence implying a defect in character which makes him unfit for the architectural profession;

-(d) he is of unsound mind or is incapacitated by physical illness; or
+(d) he is mentally disordered and incapable of managing himself or his affairs, or is incapacitated by physical illness; or

+[21/2008 wef 01/03/2010]

 (e) he has at any time after due inquiry been found guilty by a Disciplinary Committee of improper conduct.